AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_DPS_integration/Configuring_Azure_IoT_DPS_integration_extension.md

 # Configure integration

-Azure IoT Hub Device Provisioning Service (DPS) is a helper service for Azure IoT Hub that enables zero-touch provisionig of IoT devices at scale.
+Azure IoT Hub Device Provisioning Service (DPS) is a helper service for Azure IoT Hub that enables zero-touch provisioning of IoT devices at scale.
 Azure DPS ensures high availability by providing load balancing across multiple hubs and supporting reprovisioning based on a change in the device.
 For more information about Azure DPS, refer to the [official documentation](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps).

 Coiote DM communicates with Azure DPS to add a device to the right IoT hub and then receives the credentials to connect to the selected hub.
-To enable communication between Azure DPS and Coiote DM, you first need to connect them using the dedicated integration in the Coiote DM platform.
+To enable communication between Azure DPS and Coiote DM, you first need to connect them using the Hyperscaler Integration Center in Coiote DM.
 Follow the instruction below to learn how to do it.

 ## Prerequisites